Mr. Manuchehr Khosrodad - Iran Human Rights Memorial

 About this Case

 Major General Manuchehr Khosrodad is one of 438 victims listed in a March 13, 1980 Amnesty International report.
 The report lists defendants who were convicted by Revolutionary Tribunals in the period from their inception until 12 August 1979.
 The list of victims and charges is drawn from sources including translations of indictments, reports of trials carried out by local and foreign media and the bulletins of the official Pars News Agency reports.
 The execution of Major General Manuchehr Khosrodad and three other former regime officials was also reported in the Ayandegan newspaper (February 16, 1979).
 The news was followed by a communiqué of the Extraordinary Islamic Revolutionary Tribunal regarding the case.
-Additional information has been sent to Omid via an electronic form by a relative and also based on an interview with one of his former colleagues.
+Additional information has been drawn from an interview with Major General Khosrodad former colleagues and and electronic form sent to the Boroumand Foundation.

 Major General Khosrodad was the first head of the Special Forces and at the time of execution was Major General of the Imperial Iranian Army Aviation.
 He had studied at American Defense Academy and the French military school, Saint Cyr, and he mastered English and French.
-He was a helicopter pilot, Head of Equestrian Federation, and a champion in jumping on horseback.
-He also liked skiing.
+A helicopter pilot, Head of the Equestrian Federation and a champion in horseback, Khosrodad also enjoyed skiing.
 His colleague remembers him as a talented and effective manager; a loved and respected commander.
-Major General Khosrodad was not an affluent man and did not abuse his position to collect wealth.
-He had no security concern and prior to the Lavizan incident, when four Islamist soldiers shot and killed scores of soldiers and officers during lunch time at cafeteria of the base, would often go out unprotected.
-During the revolution, before the fall of the monarchy, he believed that army should not be involved in politics and said: “We are soldiers and have nothing to do with politics.
+He stresses that Major General Khosrodad was not an affluent man and did not abuse his position to collect wealth.
+He would move around mostly unprotected, in particular prior to the Lavizan incident, when four soldiers, who had joined the Islamist opposition, shot and killed scores of soldiers and officers during lunch time at cafeteria of the base.
+During the revolution, before the fall of the monarchy, Major General Khosrodad had reiterated his position on the fact that the army should not be involved in politics and had told his colleague: “We are soldiers and have nothing to do with politics.
 I am obedient to whoever governs the country.”

 Mr. Khosrodad was separated from his wife.
-He lived with his young daughter with whom he spent a lot of time.
-He owned and loved a few German Shepherds that were killed by the Revolutionary Guards after the revolution.
+He lived with his young daughter with whom he cherished.
+He also owned and loved a few German Shepherds that were killed by the Revolutionary Guards after the revolution.

-Major General Khosrodad is also one of 10 mentioned in the Memoirs of Ayatollah Khalkhali, the first post-revolution religious judge and head of the Islamic Revolutionary tribunal:
+Ayatollah Khalkhali, the first post-revolution religious judge and head of the Islamic Revolutionary tribunal, mentions Major General Khosrodad and 9 others:

 “I believed at the time, and I still believe, that all the parliamentarians and senators, all governors, heads of SAVAK and police, who held office after 1963 and the Imam’s boycott, should be sentenced to death.
-High-ranking ministry officials who were instrumental in the survival of the apparatus [Shah’s regime] and who, for getting close to the Shah and his family, would accept any humiliation are all convicted (condemned).
+High-ranking ministry officials who were instrumental in the survival of the apparatus [Shah’s regime] and who, in order to get close close to the Shah and his family, would accept any humiliation are all condemned .

 “To sum up, all the people that I condemned and who were executed in the early days of the establishment of the Revolutionary Tribunals and later in the Qasr prison were all corruptors on earth and, based on the Quran, their blood was a waste.”